flowdock/api-docs/docs/Thread-Actions.md

 }
 ```

+<div id="/authentication-challenge"></div>
 ### Authentication challenge
-Often the application needs the user to authenticate to complete the action.
-In this case the application should respond to the user's action by returning 401 with an URL where the user can create the required authentications.
-This URL will be then given to the user in Flowdock.
+If the application needs the user to authenticate in order to complete the action, the application should respond to the user's action with a 401 status code and a URL where the user can perform the authentication.
+The user will be directed to this URL.

-The authentication challenge must specify the authentication url by giving the URL inside the "www-authenticate" -header in the following format.
+The authentication challenge must specify the authentication URL inside the 'www-authenticate' header in the following format:

 ```
 www-authenticate = "Flowdock-Token url=https://my-flowdock-github-integrator.com/authenticate"
 ```

-Remember that the authentication challenge is only an URL, which will be opened by a GET request in the browser.
-This means that you should avoid CSRF by either
-forcing the user to acknowledge the authorization creation by submitting a form by POST and validating a CSRF-token in it.
-Other possibility is to create a unique
-authorization URL for the Flowdock user that needs authentication.
+Remember that the authentication challenge is a URL that will be opened by a GET request in the browser.
+This means that you should protect yourself against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) by either forcing the user to acknowledge the authorization by POSTing a form and validating a CSRF-token in it, or by creating a unique authorization URL for the Flowdock user.